 The Northern Territory’s mining history began shortly after the southern Gold Rush – with gold discoveries throughout the 1960′s around Tennant Creek and with much larger gold deposits discovered in the 1970′s closer to Darwin.

-The NT is maybe better known for it’s uranium mines at Alligator River and Rum Jungle - one of Australia’s most notorious legacy sites which is still heavily polluted and is still costing the Commonwealth Government millions.
+The NT is maybe better known for it’s uranium mines at Alligator River and Rum Jungle – one of Australia’s most notorious legacy site a site that is still heavily polluted continues to cost the Commonwealth Government millions of tax payers dollars to monitor and assess.
 The NT’s history has also been dominated by public opposition to uranium mines.
 Traditional Owners have managed to close two significant uranium deposits at Jabiluka and Koongarra in the Kakadu National Park.

-Some of the NT’s biggest mines have been manganese, lead, zinc, gold and uranium mines.
+Some of the NT’s biggest mines have been manganese, lead, zinc, gold and uranium.
 The NT has also had a host of smaller diamond, iron ore, rare earths, tin and mines.

 This is a good start to addressing the serious legacy issues in the NT, but they are still a long way off initiating rehabilitation work.
 The DME’s first job will be to identify and assess all the legacy sites in the Territory.